Native Plant Species Availability

 SymbolScientific NameCommon NameKey

-CAPE6 (April)Carex pensylvanicaoak sedge2,3,4
+CAPE6 (mid April)Carex pensylvanicaoak sedge2,3,4

-DECE (April)Deschampsia cespitosatufted hair grass
+DECE (mid April)Deschampsia cespitosatufted hair grass

-ERSP (May)Eragrostis spectabilispurple lovegrass2,4
+ERSP (mid May)Eragrostis spectabilispurple lovegrass2,4

 CAST8Carex strictatussock sedge3,4